Neural Point-based Volumetric Avatar: Surface-guided Neural Points for Efficient and Photorealistic Volumetric Head Avatar: Experiments

 We test on the Multiface dataset~\cite{DBLP:journals/corr/abs-2207-11243}.
 It is an open-sourced multi-view human face dataset that captures high-quality facial details from a camera array.
 Processed data include calibrated camera parameters, tracked meshes, and unwrapped UV texture maps ($1024 \times 1024$).
 We obtain a depth map for each frame individually using Metashape~\cite{metashape} based on the provided camera parameters.

 Following MVP~\cite{DBLP:journals/tog/LombardiSSZSS21}, we use downsampled images ($1024 \times 667$) during training.
-Unless stated otherwise, all our experiments are trained on a subset of expressions and tested on held-out expressions (15 randomly chose expressions and fixed), resulting in $\sim$11K frames for training and $\sim$1K frames for test.
+Unless stated otherwise, all our experiments are trained on a subset of expressions and tested on held-out expressions (15 randomly chosen expressions and fixed), resulting in $\sim$11K frames for training and $\sim$1K frames for testing.
 Following PiCA~\cite{DBLP:conf/cvpr/MaSSWLTS21}, MSE and LPIPS are calculated based on image pixels under the rasterized mask for evaluation.